 When you damage the roots of a tree it takes away a portion of the trees ability to take up the right amount of nutrients it needs to create the energy the tree needs.

-Many customers think nothing of tying a rope onto a tree branch to hang a bird house, swing, or even lights.
+Avoid typing ropes or wires around the trunk or tree branches for example to hang a bird house, swing, or even lights.
 This however if left for a period of time, even as short as a year, can be detrimental to a tree.
 A tree will not eventually just break whatever has been tied around it.
 It will try to grow around it.
 This causes girdling and creates a weak area in the tree.
 This weak area could be the cause of a branch breaking of or maybe even the whole tree falling over.
 It is best to not tie things to your tree and if you put lights on it to take them off every year.

 Pictures below are more example of girdling.